sunchao/pl-papers/README.md

 # Research Papers on Programming Languages

+A collection of papers that I've read or plan to read.

 ## On Linear Types, Ownerships, and Alias Control

 - [Promises: Limited Specifications for Analysis and Manipulations (ICSE 98)](http://www.cs.uwm.edu/faculty/boyland/papers/promises.html)